jamescherti/dir-config.el/README.md

                                            (concat ":" python-path)))))))
 ```

-It is recommended to always begin your `.local-config.el` files with the following header:
+It is recommended to always begin your `.emacs-local-config.el` files with the following header:
 ```
-;;; .local-config.el --- Local Emacs RC -*- no-byte-compile: t; lexical-binding: t; -*-
+;;; .emacs-local-config.el --- Local Emacs RC -*- no-byte-compile: t; lexical-binding: t; -*-
 ```

 The `local-config-dir` package allows for automatic application of specific configurations based on the directory of the files being accessed, enhancing the flexibility and customization of the Emacs environment.